 An alternative would be to visit them in Singapore.
-It's a safer place and not too far from Manila, and you could see whether the person is legit. about 5 years ago
+It's a safer place and not too far from Manila, and you could see whether the person is legit. over 5 years ago

 Travelling throu many parts of asia and seeing scams of many sorts i would be very careful and would question if it is safe to be there...can you take a friend or family

-Trust me it could be worth the extra cost if you get scammed out of money or possessions about 4 years ago
+Trust me it could be worth the extra cost if you get scammed out of money or possessions over 4 years ago